remy/remysharp.com/public/blog/kesimpta.md

 ## The weeks and months to come

 Obviously being week zero, anything could really happen.
 I'm trying to keep a diary of the injections and experience after.
+There's a pretty long list of side effects (as always) but there's some that are pretty common such as sore throat and runny nose (but with hayfever, how can I tell the difference!).

-I'm due for a consultant appointment in mid-October where I'm guessing they'll review how things are going too.
+I'm also due for a consultant appointment in mid-October where I'm guessing they'll review how things are going too.

-I am nervous about exposure to potential infections given that my immunity is going to be lower, and this is a genuine concern with [ffconf coming up in November](https://2022.ffconf.org/), but I'll work something out - I can't (continue to) live in a box for the rest of my life!
+I am a little nervous about being in busy public places given that my immunity is going to be lower, and this is a genuine concern with [ffconf coming up in November](https://2022.ffconf.org/), but I'll work something out - I can't (continue to) live in a box for the rest of my life!
+I've already been to the gym and continue to use the cleaning products and anti-bacteria wipes all over the equipment.

 If you have any questions, please feel free to do so in the comments and I'll do my best to reply.

+*[MS]: Multiple sclerosis
+*[JC]: John Cunningham
+*[PML]: Progressive Multifocal Leukoencephalopathy